Privatisation Sample Clauses

 AutoNDA by SimpleDocs

 Privatisation.
-In order to promote job security of employees, it is agreed that the privatisation of a Government entity may only occur where: the entity does not perform a role central to the functions of Government; and disadvantaged groups would not be negatively affected by the privatisation; and a social impact statement has been completed which indicates that there is a demonstrated public benefit from the sale.
-In the event that privatisation of CIT or a service or services currently supplied by a CIT is under consideration, consultation will occur on the implications for employees.
-Where such privatisation is under consideration, CIT will provide the necessary reasonable resources to develop an in-house bid and this bid will be prepared either off site or on site as determined by the Chief Executive and subject to consideration on equal terms to any other bid.
-An independent probity auditor will be appointed by the Chief Executive to oversee the assessment of the in-house bid.
-Superannuation The Government will, through the Chief Minister and Treasury Directorate, consult with unions and employees on changes to superannuation legislation that may be proposed by the Commonwealth.
+In order to promote job security it is agreed that the privatisation of a government entity may only occur if all of the following apply: The entity does not perform a role central to the functions of government.
+Disadvantaged groups would not be negatively affected by the privatisation.
+A social impact statement has been completed which indicates that there is a demonstrated public benefit from the sale.
+In the event that privatisation of an ACTPS directorate or a service or services currently supplied by an ACTPS directorate is under consideration, consultation must occur on the implications for employees and the relevant directorate from these proposals.
+Where such privatisation is under consideration, the ACTPS must provide the necessary reasonable resources to develop an in-house bid and this bid must be prepared either off site or on site as determined by the head of service and subject to consideration on equal terms to any other bid.
+An independent probity auditor must be appointed by the head of service to oversee the assessment of the in-house bid.

 AutoNDA by SimpleDocs